AI code generation Tools 2026: Beyond the Buzzwords, Into Practicality

 - Vulnerability Detection: Scans code for potential security vulnerabilities, helping developers write more secure applications.

-- Improved Integration with GitHub: Seamlessly integrates with GitHub repositories, issues, and pull requests.
+- Improved Integration with GitHub: integrates with GitHub repositories, issues, and pull requests.

 Amazon CodeWhisperer: Personalized and Secure AI Coding